TrashcamSaysFrick/sm64ex-coop-modding-resources/README.md

 # Table of Contents

-- Dynos Packs
+- Character Models

-# DynOS Player Models
+# Character Models
-DynOS models that replace mario may seem to be a daughnting task but when you learn the basics it's pretty simple!
+Character models that replace Mario may seem to be a daughnting task but when you learn the basics it's pretty simple!

 ## What you need!
 - Blender 3.2 or higher https://www.blender.org/
 - Fast64 https://github.com/Fast-64/fast64
+- A PC

 ## Setting Up Blender and Fast 64